 However, excel will treat both arguments as Number, and count them.

-This functions counts all cells, but not blank.
-COUNTA is usually not present as default in AutoSum menu.
+Counta function in excel is different from the count function.
+It's count all cells, but not blanks.
+COUNTA is usually not present in exel as default in AutoSum menu.
 Click on the More functions button and run a search for COUNTA.
 Easiest way is to create syntax directly as: =COUNTA (range) in the fx field.

 In below example, it will only count the filled cell, even if cell is filled with a SPACE.